 Full-Time Status - Undergraduate and graduate students enrolled in 12 or more units are considered full-time.
-In determining enrollment status, graduate (200 level) courses count 1.5 times the unit value for post-baccalaureate students; therefore graduate students are considered full-time if enrolled for eight units in graduate courses.
-NOTE: off-campus agencies may use different definitions for determining full-time status.
+In determining enrollment status, graduate (200-level and 500-level) courses count 1.5 times the unit value for post-baccalaureate students; therefore graduate students are considered full-time if enrolled for 8 units in graduate courses.
+Note: off-campus agencies may use different definitions for determining full-time status.

 Minor - The minor is a pattern of courses similar to the major, but less comprehensive.
-Only a few majors at CSUS require a minor, but students who have a substantial number of elective units in their degree program should consider applying them to a minor.
+Only a few majors at Sacramento State require a minor, but students who have a substantial number of elective units in their degree program should consider applying them to a minor.
 The number of units required for a minor varies with the department; most minors require approximately 21 units.
 Requirements are listed in each department's section of this catalog.
 A minor is posted to the official transcript but does not appear on the diploma.
 Minor requirements completed after graduation are not posted to the official transcript.

-OneCard - CSUS's digital-image identification card for students.
+OneCard - Sacramento State's digital-image identification card for students.
 It allows students to access campus services and also functions as a debit card.